 The storm swept over the land.

-The 25 steps of Level 2 progress in a logical, sequential order.
+The 31 lessons of Level 2 progress in a logical, sequential order.
 Through direct instruction, students learn exactly what they need to know in order to spell well.

 Level 2 Teacher's Manual sample